-Victory Farms veggies can currently be found at:
+Victory Farms veggies can be found:

-Ellwood Thompson's - produce department, juice bar and deli
+Ellwood Thompson's - produce department

 Victory Farms is a small, family-run, Certified Naturally Grown farm in Richmond, Virginia.
-After farming in Hanover from 2007-2011 (see About Us page for our complete history), owners Charlie and Gina Collins moved into Richmond in early 2012, purchased a new farm in Varina in early 2013, and are pursuing a number of new and exciting projects - keep an eye on this website for news as we progress!
+After farming in Hanover from 2006-2011 (see About Us page for our complete history), owners Charlie and Gina Collins moved into Richmond in early 2012, purchased a new farm in Varina in early 2013, and are pursuing a number of new and exciting projects - keep an eye on this website for news as we progress!

-2013 is Victory Farms’ 18th season of growing amazing quality vegetables, greens, herbs and vining fruits and we look forward to growing more great food for you this season!
+2016 is Victory Farms' 21st season of growing amazing quality vegetables, greens, herbs and vining fruits and we look forward to growing more great food for you this season!
 Sign up for our Farm Emails (look to the lower right of this page) to keep updated on our progress or find us on Facebook!